enasequence/read_docs/cli_09.md

 - [Register a Study](prog_02.html)
 - [Register a Sample](prog_03.html)

+When submitting raw data for a single-cell amplification project, these data should be submitted associated with this **SAG** sample as this is the sample that was sequenced.

 ## Stage 2: Prepare the files

 The set of files that are part of the submission are specified using a manifest file.
 The manifest file is specified using the `-manifest <filename>` option.

-Environmental Single-Cell Assemblies shoud be submitted associated with the **SAG** sample, referenced from within the manifest file.
+Environmental Single-Cell Assemblies should be submitted associated with the **SAG** sample, referenced from within the manifest file.

 A SAG assembly submission consists of the following files: